ddo/oauth-1.0a/README.md

 * Some OAuth requests without token use ``.authorize(request_data)`` instead of ``.authorize(request_data, {})``

 * **If you want an easier way to handle your OAuth request.
-Please visit [SimpleOAuth](https://github.com/ddo/SimpleOAuth), it's a wrapper of this project, some features:**
+Please visit [Simple OAuth](https://github.com/ddo/simple-oauth), it's a wrapper of this project, some features:**
 	* Request Token method
 	* Get Authorize link method
 	* Access Token method
 	* OAuth 2.0 support
 	* Simpler syntax:

 Node.js: